What Happens When You Neglect Your Water Heater

 A Noticeable Leak

 The most prevalent cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you probably have a leak.
-And if your water heater resides in your attic or above the first floor, the potential for catastrophic damage climbs.
+And if your water heater sits in your attic or above the first floor, the risk for catastrophic damage climbs.
 If you notice your water heater is leaking, call the experts immediately.
 Even a minor leak can escalate fast and cause significant damage to your home.

 Not Enough Hot Water Available

 If you’re getting zero, or very little, hot water out of your tap, the issue could be the pilot light on your water heater unit.
 If you’re not familiar with how to investigate the pilot light, call in the experts to handle the problem.

 If your running water is either too hot or too cold, there is a reasonable chance that you have the incorrect size water heater to accommodate your living space and the number of people relying on hot water in your home.
 If a gas water heater is undersized, the system will fail in a shorter period of time.

 The average lifespan of residential water heaters that have had proper maintenance is between ten and fifteen years.
 Even if there are no outward signs of an issue, a water heater that is ten years or older is at greater risk of producing a leak resulting in water damage to your home.
 Maturing water heaters are nothing to take lightly.
 If you are unsure of the age of your water heater, check the identification sticker on the unit, where the manufactured date should be listed with the serial number.